 - Leverage your network.
 Your professional network is a great resource when considering a career change.
 The people who know your skills and experience are best positioned to help you tap into opportunities that are a match for you.
 They can also be an advocate for you as you make your career transition.
 Additionally, start a dialog with your company’s IT team about a transition.
 (Just make sure you keep your manager in the loop.)
 While you may be light on practical experience, your knowledge of company systems and business objectives can distinguish you from those outside the company who may have a bit more technical experience, but lack valuable internal knowledge.

 It’s an exciting time to consider breaking into the tech industry.
 Due to a shallow talent pool of experienced tech pros, many IT hiring managers are more open-minded about non-traditional candidates.
 In fact, I continue to meet individuals who have successfully made the leap.

-To get an in-depth look at more than 75 IT jobs, industry hiring trends and starting salaries, check out our Salary Guide:
+Get an in-depth look at more than 75 IT jobs, industry hiring trends and starting salaries: